 % Fe = 69.9%

 The formula mass of a substance is the sum of the average atomic masses of each atom represented in the chemical formula and is expressed in atomic mass units.
 The formula mass of a covalent compound is also called the molecular mass.
 A convenient amount unit for expressing very large numbers of atoms or molecules is the mole.
-Experimental measurements have determined the number of entities composing 1 mole of substance to be 6.022 × 1023, a quantity called Avogadro’s number.
+One mole of substance is defined to be 6.022 × 1023, a quantity called Avogadro’s number.
 The mass in grams of 1 mole of substance is its molar mass.
-Due to the use of the same reference substance in defining the atomic mass unit and the mole, the formula mass (amu) and molar mass (g/mol) for any substance are numerically equivalent (for example, one H2O molecule weighs approximately 18 amu and 1 mole of H2O molecules weighs approximately 18 g).
+Due to the use of the same reference substance in defining the atomic mass unit and the mole, the formula mass (amu) and molar mass (g/mol) for any substance are numerically equivalent (for example, one H2O molecule has a mass of 18 amu and 1 mole of H2O molecules has a mass of 18 g).

 The chemical identity of a substance is defined by the types and relative numbers of atoms composing its fundamental entities (molecules in the case of covalent compounds, ions in the case of ionic compounds).
 A compound’s percent composition provides the mass percentage of each element in the compound.